All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 9. Time your injection strategically.
 Many people find that injecting in the evening, right before bed, helps them sleep through the worst of the nausea.
 Others prefer morning injections so the nausea fades by dinnertime.
 Experiment to find what works for your body.

 10. Take your injection after a light meal.
 Some users report less nausea when they inject after eating a small, bland meal rather than on an empty stomach.
-This is not a universal recommendation, but it is worth trying if nausea is severe.
+This isn't a universal recommendation, but it's worth trying if nausea is severe.

 Track your injection timing and nausea patterns in the to figure out your ideal schedule.